maxwolf621/Notes/Typescript/Function.md

 const arr = combine<string | number>([1, 2, 3], ["hello"]);
 ```

-**Having too many type parameter using constraints where they aren’t needed can make inference less successful, frustrating callers of your function.**
+**Having too many type parameter using constraints where they aren't needed can make inference less successful, frustrating callers of your function.**
 Here are two ways of writing a function with type parameter and `any` type
 ```typescript
 function firstElement1<Type>(arr: Type[]) {